UConn's Paige Bueckers is AP women's player of the year

 "A lot has happened over the past year things that could bring people down," Bueckers said.
 "To get a reward and find something positive in these times, you cherish them.
 I was there with my teammates and coaching staff and to get that award with them around me makes you be so grateful for the position I'm in."

 Bueckers was an overwhelming choice, receiving 21 votes from the 30-member national media panel that chooses the weekly AP Top 25.
-Dana Evans of Louisville was second with four votes.
+Dana Evans of Louisville was second with four votes; Rhyne Howard of Kentucky received two votes; and Michigan;s Naz Hillmon, Texas's Charli Collier and Iowa freshman Caitlin Clark all received a vote.

 Former UConn greats Maya Moore and Breanna Stewart both won the award as sophomores.
 All other winners have been juniors or seniors since the AP started honoring players in 1995.